vdclab/gene_presence_abscence/workflow/report/workflow.rst

 ============================
-Gene presence-absence report
+Gene sORTholog report
 ============================

-gene-presence-abscence_ is a Snakemake workflow for ???
+sORTholog_ is a Snakemake workflow for ???
 .
 This analysis is based on commit version {{ snakemake.config["__workflow_version__"] }}_.

 The analysis can be rerun with the following command: